baichen-du/baichen-du.github.io/index.md

 }
 </style>
 <div style="text-align: justify">
 Hello!
 I am a PhD student at UCLA Linguistics, specializing in Phonetics and Phonology, and Psycholinguistics.
 My research focuses on how the structure and fine details of language are produced, perceived, acquired, and changed.
-I employ experimentation, formal analysis, and computational methods to investigate the questions.
+I employ experimental and computational methods to investigate the questions.
+Currently, I am a member of the UCLA Phonetics Lab.
 I worked on a number of projects on these topics with <a href = "https://research.polyu.edu.hk/en/persons/yao-yao"> Yao Yao </a>, <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson</a>, <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a>, and <a href="https://Jhavenhill.com"> Jonathan Havenhill</a>.
 For more details, see my <a href="https://baichen-du.github.io/assets/files/cv/main.pdf">CV</a>.
 <br>
 </div>
 <p></p>